OUR SANCTUARY DOGS

 True to being a cattle dog, we believe Maggie is determined to live to be 18 when we said she will have no rules.

-Goomba is 12 years old and showed up at the sanctuary in Tennessee as a stray when he was about two.
+Goomba showed up at the sanctuary in Tennessee as a stray when he was about two.
 He was literally in the middle of our 10 other dogs and when Kat jumped on the four-wheeler to feed elephants, Goomba jumped on with her and Kat has been his human ever since.

 He has been a great example for the younger Minnie and Molly when it comes to how to behave around elephants and respecting their space.